jsalzbergedu/Themer/readme.md

 `filesystem/bin/themer \`.
 Copy the window\_close and left\_ptr files from redox/filesystem/ui to redox/filesystem/home/user/.
 Run `make` and `make qemu`.

 ## Running
 Run `make qemu` from your redox directory.
-Open the terminal in redox, and run `cd /ui/bin`, `sudo ./themer`.
+In redox, open the terminal and run `sudo themer --setup`.

 ## Roadmap
 This program currently does not do much, but I hope to have it change the default /ui/orbital.conf as well as the default icons,